 Investors often see California as an endless land of opportunity because it is both incredibly large in area and very crowded.
 As a result, markets move quickly.
 This makes it a fertile ground for real estate investment, especially for wholesalers.
 The state government has strict oversight and many laws to protect motivated sellers.
-With this being said, you need to know how to color within the lines to make a killing on the California wholesale real estate market.
+With this being said, you need to know how to color within the lines to make a killing wholesaling real estate in California.

 The short answer is yes, but only if you do it the right way.
-The state’s laws and oversight from government agencies regarding licensing limit the ways to operate as a wholesaler.
-If you can work with those limitations as you design your business plan, there are a lot of opportunities all over the state.
-The key is understanding the three basic formats for wholesale real estate deals the law allows:
+The state laws and oversight from government agencies regarding licensing limit the ways you can operate as a wholesaler in California.
+If you can work within these limitations when designing your business plan, there are a lot of opportunities across the state.
+The key is understanding the three basic formats for wholesale real estate that are permitted by law:

 Working outside this set of deal structures could have legal consequences for unlicensed wholesalers, which is why many investors choose to get a real estate license.

-You don’t need a license if you’re doing one of the three deals listed and you obey the law by avoiding marketing the properties.
-Having one allows you to perform the duties of a traditional realtor or broker, though.
-That means you can market the property to prospective buyers and even collect commissions if you choose to do that instead of wholesaling a particular property.
-On top of that, the information covered in licensing classes contains most of what you need to know to stay within state laws when you make a deal.
+You don’t need a license if you’re doing one of the three deal types listed and you avoid marketing the properties.
+However, having a license allows you to perform the duties of a traditional realtor or broker.
+That means you can market the property to prospective buyers and collect commissions if you choose to do that instead of wholesaling.
+In addition, the information covered in licensing classes contains most of what you need to know to stay within state laws when negotiating a deal.

-The reason there’s a limited selection of deal structures that work on the wholesale property market in California is that the state’s laws require anyone who markets properties or advertises their services brokering deals to be licensed appropriately.
-Without at least a sales license, if not a full broker’s license, penalties for advertising oneself in ways that fit the legal definition of a real estate salesperson can run to $20,000 plus legal costs.
+The reason there’s a limited selection of deal structures that work for the wholesale property market in California is because state laws require anyone who markets properties or advertises their services brokering deals to be licensed appropriately.
+Without at minimum a sales license, if not a full broker’s license, penalties for advertising oneself in ways that fit the legal definition of a real estate salesperson can run to $20,000 plus legal costs.

-- Assigned contract deals with no marketing are legal because you are simply securing a sales contract and connecting it to a buyer privately
+- Assigned contract deals with no marketing are legal because you are simply securing a sales contract and offering it to a buyer privately

 - Buy and sell agreements work because you hold the property for an assigned period of time before reselling it as the owner